Dinoosawruss/Dinoosawruss/README.md

 My biggest projects so far have been [StatMC](https://github.com/Dinoosawruss/StatMC) and [Automatic Smart Revise (Archived)](https://github.com/Dinoosawruss/Automatic-Smart-Revise)

-I am currently working on [Learning C#](https://github.com/Dinoosawruss/Learning-CSharp) and [Preparing for the British Informatics Olympiad](https://github.com/Dinoosawruss/BIO-Practice)
+I am currently working on [Concept C](https://github.com/Dinoosawruss/Concept-C)

 In the future I wish to do a degree apprenticeship in Digital & Technology Solutions at IBM